Agenda

 ‘Six of them betrayed the cities that trusted them.
 Six cities fell.
 One of them remembered the Lethani and did not betray a city.
 That city did not fall

-This clearly puts the chandrian down as being six influential and important people in Ergen whom each great city once thought to be trustworthy, a lot like Selitos says that Lanre was ‘considered beyond reproach’ by himself and his fellow ruling Lords and Ladies.
-It is not unreasonable to imagine that when the enemy ‘moved like a worm through fruit’ it would have aimed at subverting the topmost eight rulers of the empire who were in a position to betray the Empire and would have fully intended for all eight lords and Ladies to forget the lethani.
-One of them, however, stayed true to the lethani path.
+This clearly puts the chandrian down as being six influential and important people in Ergen, Lords and Ladies whom each city once trusted with their security.
+It is not unreasonable to imagine that when the enemy ‘moved like a worm through fruit’ it would have aimed at subverting these topmost eight rulers of the empire, people who who were in a suitable position to betray the Empire and this enemy would have fully intended for all eight lords and Ladies to forget the lethani on that fateful night and to cross over to the dark side.
+One of them, however, stayed true to their lethani path.

 Who are the Chandrian?